 Four years ago, this seemed incomprehensible as David Shaw’s job security presumably sat alongside Nick Saban and Dabo Swinney as the best in college football.

 The former Cardinals receiver won 82 games in his first eight years as head coach, during which he won three conference championships (and two more division championships), lost only 17 conference games, and flirted with national championship contention.
-Over the last three years, he has 11 wins in 30 games, including Stanford’s first three-win season since 2006.
+Over the last three years, he’s winning roughly one-third of games.

-Shaw is the best coach in program history, has the nation’s 11th-ranked (247Sports) recruiting class for 2022, and is only three years removed from a seventh nine-win season in eight years.
-But would another three- or four-win season move the needle in the wrong direction?
+Shaw is the best coach in program history, has a top-30 (247Sports) recruiting class for 2022, and is only three years removed from a seventh nine-win season in eight years.
+But is another miserable season moving the needle in the wrong direction?

 College Football Odds at BetMGM